amirongit/notecode/algebra1FullCourse.md

 - if `a = 0`, the equation will have fixed values as `y` & its graph move in parallel to x-axis

 x-intercept: intersection of graphs with x-axis.<br>
-y-intercept: intersection of graphs with y-axis.<br>
+y-intercept: intersection of graphs with y-axis.

-slope: ratio of vertical to horizontal changes of graphs on the cartesian chart.<br>
+slope: ratio of vertical to horizontal changes of graphs on the cartesian chart.

 given two ordered pairs of solutions of first degree linear equations in two variables
 - `m = delta(y) / delta(x)` where `m` is slope of the equation